 As the most important record in the shipping process, the Bill of Lading essentially includes a lot of important information.
 Basically, it answers every what, where, and who of the freight.

 BOL data includes:

 - Shipper’s name and address

 - Purchase order number or special account numbers used for order tracking

 - Type of packaging

 - Note if the shipment contains hazardous material

 - The declared value of the goods being shipped

 No matter if you are a large corporation, a small business or an individual shipper, if you have to ship cargo, chances are you’ll deal with the Bill of Lading.
+And, essentially you have to understand the BOL meaning.
 Completing it is not as scary and complex as it seems, just make sure you provide correct information.